kythryn/dsmonth3/CodeBook.md

-This is the code book for the file m3working.r
+This is the code book for the file run_analysis.r and tidydata.txt.

 Running the file produces a table called tidydata.txt.
 This can be read back into r using read.table.